-Together with Richard Neher from the Max-Planck Institute in Tuebingen I recently developed a new approach to measure the selection coefficients of hard and soft sweeps from deep population diversity data .
+Together with Richard Neher from the Max-Planck Institute in Tuebingen I developed a new approach to measure the selection coefficients of hard and soft sweeps from deep population diversity data .
 In contrast to previous methods, which typically analyze the reduction in diversity caused by a sweep, our method utilizes the novel variation that arises from mutations occurring on the sweeping haplotypes.
 When applying this method to HIV populations, we again observed several examples of strong adaptation involving both hard and soft sweeps.

-One striking result of recent studies is that adaptation often results in only incomplete sweeps, where the adaptive allele does not become fixed in the population.
+One striking result of recent studies is that adaptation often produces only incomplete sweeps, where the adaptive allele does not become fixed in the population.
 For example, when fruit flies were evolved over 600 generations of laboratory selection for accelerated development, many polymorphisms changed their frequencies in response to selection, yet none of these variants ever reached fixation .
 Consistently with this observation, when we measured the population frequencies of polymorphisms in D.melanogaster at different times of the year in the wild, we found hundreds of polymorphisms that systematically cycle between seasons, often showing frequency differences on the order of 20% or larger.

-One possible mechanisms to generate incomplete sweeps is heterozygote advantage, which can cause the adaptive mutation to be maintained at an intermediate population frequency.
-We derived an intriguing theoretical explanation for why heterozygote advantage should indeed be common during adaptation in diploid species .
+One possible mechanisms to generate incomplete sweeps is heterozygote advantage, which can cause an adaptive mutation to be maintained at an intermediate population frequency.
+We recently derived an intriguing theoretical explanation for why heterozygote advantage should indeed be common during adaptation in diploid species .
 One way to see this is to consider that when a new mutation first arises in a diploid population, it primarily exists in heterozygotes.
 In order for the variant to become more common in the population, it thus needs to be beneficial in heterozygotes.
 However, the mutation does not actually need to be beneficial in homozygotes.
 If selection is stabilizing and mutations are sufficiently large, homozygotes can then often "overshoot" the fitness optimum.
 These mutations will be maintained at intermediate population frequencies and result in an adaptive dynamics that differs quite substantially from the classic picture.
 Strikingly, in this scenario adaptation promotes rather than exhausts genetic variation.

-Under the paradigm of the neutral theory of molecular evolution, where the bulk of natural molecular variation is assumed to be selectively neutral, the effects of linkage between different polymorphisms, so-called Hill-Robertson interference (HRI), have generally been neglected in population genetic models.
-However, recent studies revealed that in many species adaptation appears to be much more frequent than assumed by the neutral theory.
+Under the paradigm of the neutral theory of molecular evolution, where the bulk of natural molecular variation is assumed to be selectively neutral, the effects of linkage between different polymorphisms, so-called Hill-Robertson interference (HRI), is generally neglected in population genetic models.
+However, recent studies show that in many species adaptation appears to be much more frequent than assumed by the neutral theory.
 In D.melanogaster, for example, applications of the McDonald-Kreitman (MK) test yield that actually more than 50% of the amino-acid changing substitutions had been adaptive in this species, implying that HRI from recurrent selective sweeps might also be common.
 In addition, there is accumulating evidence that many polymorphisms in natural populations are slightly deleterious, and such polymorphisms are expected to generate another kind of HRI, so-called background selection.

-These findings raise the question of whether it is indeed reasonable to neglect HRI when modeling evolutionary dynamics, and to what extent population genetic methods built on this assumption are biased under realistic scenarios.
+These findings raise the question of whether it is indeed reasonable to always neglect HRI when modeling evolutionary dynamics, and to what extent population genetic methods built on this assumption are biased under realistic scenarios.
 Since the MK-test itself assumes that most observable polymorphisms are selectively neutral, this also raises a fundamental problem of consistency.

 At Stanford, I developed a new method to estimate the rates and pattern of mutation from the low-frequency polymorphism data gathered from deep sequencing projects .
-My method thereby overcomes many of the problems of indirect estimates from divergence or heterozygosity, which typically suffer from unknown selective and demographic biases.
+My method overcomes many of the problems of indirect estimates from divergence or heterozygosity, which typically suffer from unknown selective and demographic biases.